★★★★★ 9.96/10 CheckatradeFully insuredFree inspections

 What are the most common causes of a leaking roof with no visible damage?

 If your ceiling is staining but your roof looks “fine”, it usually means the fault is small, hidden, or not where the water appears inside.
+Tracing that kind of hidden leak is exactly what our roof leak repair team does day in, day out.

 Missing or slipped tiles (not always obvious from the ground)